patrickfrey/mewa/doc/faq.md

 ### What about optimizations?

 Other compiler-frontend models are better suited for optimizations.
-What you can do mit _Mewa_ easily is to attach attributes to code that helps a back-end to optimize the code generated.
+What you can do with _Mewa_ is to attach attributes to code that helps a back-end to optimize the code generated.
 That is the model LLVM IR encourages.